PANAMA COMPANY FORMATION

 [Panama's approach to the regulation of virtual assets]

-In April 2022, the Panamanian National Assembly passed Law No. 697, which specifically targets the commercialization and use of cryptocurrency assets.
+In April 2022, the National Assembly of Panama passed Law No. 697, which specifically aims to commercialize and utilize cryptocurrency assets.
 This law allows individuals and companies incorporated in Panama to freely use virtual assets as a means of payment for any commercial transaction permitted under Panamanian law[1].

-However, the legal landscape has changed significantly as President Laurentino Cortizo has requested a ruling from the Supreme Court to invalidate the law that authorizes and regulates cryptocurrencies.
+However, the legal landscape changed significantly when President Lorenzino Cortisos requested a ruling from the Supreme Court to invalidate the bill that would have authorized and regulated cryptocurrencies.
 Although the veto was exercised in June and the amendment passed in October, concerns were raised about two specific provisions of the bill.
 These concerns led to a request for review by the Supreme Court in early 2023[2].

-Supreme Court Review: The President's request for Supreme Court review was a key turning point in Panama's cryptocurrency regulatory process.
-It highlighted the government's cautious approach to fully embracing such regulation without a thorough judicial review.
+Supreme Court Review: The President's request for Supreme Court review became an important turning point in Panama's cryptocurrency regulatory process.
+It highlighted the government's cautious approach to fully embracing such regulations without a thorough judicial review.

-Impact on International Receipts and Taxes: Interestingly, the bill highlights the potential incentive for cryptocurrency investments as cryptocurrency assets are classified as foreign-sourced income under Panama's territorial taxation system, which means that capital gains tax is not imposed on such assets [3].
+International Receipt and Tax Implications: Interestingly, the bill highlights the potential incentives for cryptocurrency investments, as it classifies cryptocurrency assets as foreign-sourced income under Panama's territorial taxation system, which means that no capital gains tax is imposed on such assets [3].

 Conclusion

-The legislative process of Bill 697 and the review by the Supreme Court of Panama illustrate the complex process of Panama balancing innovation and regulatory oversight in the rapidly growing virtual asset sector.
-As Panama navigates these legal and regulatory waters, the outcome of this review will be important for both market participants and observers, and potentially set a precedent for cryptocurrency regulation in the region.
+The legislative process of Bill 697 and the review by the Supreme Court of Panama illustrate the complex process of Panama balancing innovation and regulatory oversight in the burgeoning virtual asset sector.
+As Panama navigates these legal and regulatory waters, the results of this review will be important for market participants and observers alike, and potentially set a precedent for cryptocurrency regulation in the region.

 Sources: